rostislav-matveev/FvwmPy/README.md

   commands without window context.

-  If `finished` then FVWM will be notified that the module is done working and about to exit soon.
+  If `finished` then FVWM will be notified that the module is done working and is about to exit soon.

 - **`m.packet(parse=True, raw=False)`**